 Van Aert, though, landed a psychological blow ahead of the end of season showpiece by winning the Tour of Britain with the Frenchman in third.

-"It is very rare to have the opportunity to have the world championships at home," said Van Aert, who is bidding to become the first Belgian road race champion since Philippe Gilbert in 2012.
+"I think my form is where I want it to be," said Van Aert, who is bidding to become the first Belgian road race champion since Philippe Gilbert in 2012.

 - 'So much bigger' -

 Maertens had a five-year hiatus between his two world titles but for British great Mark Cavendish it would be a decade since his triumph in Copenhagen.